 Yes.
 The Baldrige Excellence Framework and its Criteria include many factors that contribute to financial performance, including business decisions and strategies that lead to better market performance, gains in market share, and customer retention and satisfaction.
 Organizations are urged to use financial information, including profit trends, in analyzing and reporting on improved overall performance and to look for the connection between the two.

 Does the Baldrige Award amount to a product or service endorsement for the Baldrige Award recipients?

 No. The Baldrige Award is given because an organization has shown it has an outstanding system for managing its products, services, human resources, and customer (including student and patient) relationships.
 As part of the evaluation, an organization is asked to describe its system for assuring the quality of its goods and services.
 It also must supply information on quality improvement and customer engagement efforts and results.
 That does not mean that a recipient's products or services are endorsed.

 Why are the Baldrige Award recipients asked to share their successful strategies and to what extent?

 One of the main purposes of the Baldrige Award is to pass on information about the recipient's performance excellence strategies that other organizations can tailor for their own needs.
 Representatives from the award recipients willingly have shared their organizations' performance strategies and methods with thousands.
 Each Baldrige Award recipient decides how much time and effort to devote to activities such as speaking engagements and tours of facilities.
 The requirements of the Baldrige Program are minimal.
-Recipients are asked to participate in the award's annual Quest for Excellence® Conference and several co-sponsored Regional Conferences, to provide basic materials to those who request it on their organization's performance strategies and methods, and to answer news media inquiries.
+Recipients are asked to participate in the award's annual Quest for Excellence® Conference and the Baldrige Fall Conference presented by the Alliance for Performance Excellence in partnership with the Baldrige Performance Excellence Program, to provide basic materials to those who request it on their organization's performance strategies and methods, and to answer news media inquiries.

 Are Fortune 500 companies winning the Baldrige Award?